microsoft/Azure-Kinect-Sensor-SDK/docs/building.md

 * [python3](https://www.python.org/getit/).
 During the install make sure to add python to path.

-* [git lfs](https://git-lfs.github.com/).
-This is used to pull down binary artifacts used for testing.

-The following tools are optional.
+The following tools are optional:

 * [Doxygen](http://www.doxygen.nl/download.html).
 Add doxygen to the PATH.
   Required for building documentation.
 To use, pass the CMake parameter ```-DK4A_BUILD_DOCS=1```